Doris Roberts: Film and television

 Roberts achieved much of her fame for her role as Marie Barone on Everybody Loves Raymond, which ran on CBS from 1996 to 2005.
-She was reportedly one of 100 actresses considered for the role.
-For her work on the series, she was nominated for seven Emmy Awards (and won four times) for Outstanding Supporting Actress in a Comedy Series.
+Roberts was reportedly one of 100 actresses considered for the role.
+For her work on the series, Roberts was nominated for seven Emmy Awards (and won four times) for Outstanding Supporting Actress in a Comedy Series.
 She had previously won an Emmy for a guest appearance on St. Elsewhere, playing a homeless woman, and was also once nominated for her role on Remington Steele.
-She was nominated for appearances on Perfect Strangers and a PBS special called The Sunset Gang.
+Roberts was nominated for appearances on Perfect Strangers and a PBS special called The Sunset Gang.

-In 2003, she made a guest appearance as Gordo's grandmother in Lizzie McGuire.
-The same year, she received a star on the Hollywood Walk of Fame.
-In 2006, she starred in Our House as a wealthy woman who took in homeless people into her own house, and in Grandma's Boy.
+In 2003, Roberts made a guest appearance as Gordo's grandmother in Lizzie McGuire.
+That same year, she received a star on the Hollywood Walk of Fame.
+In 2006, Roberts starred in Our House as a wealthy woman who took in homeless people into her own house, and in Grandma's Boy.

-In 2007, she made a guest appearance on Law & Order: Criminal Intent.
-In 2008, she appeared in the romantic comedy Play the Game alongside Andy Griffith, who plays a lonely widowed grandfather re-entering the dating world after a 60-year hiatus.
-Roberts appeared in the 2009 film Aliens in the Attic, which was filmed in Auckland, New Zealand.
-She starred as Emily Merkle (Mrs. Miracle) in the Hallmark television film Mrs. Miracle (2009) and its sequel, Call Me Mrs. Miracle (2010).
-She played George Needleman's mother in Tyler Perry's Madea's Witness Protection (2012).
+In 2007, Roberts made a guest appearance on Law & Order: Criminal Intent.
+Two years later, she appeared in the romantic comedy Play the Game alongside Andy Griffith, who plays a lonely widowed grandfather re-entering the dating world after a 60-year hiatus, and in the science fiction comedy Aliens in the Attic, which was filmed in Auckland, New Zealand.
+Roberts starred as Emily Merkle (Mrs. Miracle) in the Hallmark television film Mrs. Miracle (2009) and its sequel, Call Me Mrs. Miracle (2010).

-On September 23, 2010, she played Ms. Rinsky, Brick Heck's teacher in the second-season premiere episode of The Middle.
+On September 23, 2010, Roberts played Ms. Rinsky, Brick Heck's teacher in the second-season premiere episode of The Middle.
 This appearance reunited her with Patricia Heaton, her co-star from Everybody Loves Raymond.
 Roberts returned in two other episodes that season, "The Math Class" and the finale, "Back to Summer".
-In 2013 she was a special guest star in the Major Crimes episode "There’s No Place Like Home".
+In 2012, she played George Needleman's mother in Tyler Perry's Madea's Witness Protection.
+In 2013, Roberts was a special guest star in the Major Crimes episode "There’s No Place Like Home".

 Stage

 Roberts' stage career began in the 1950s on Broadway.
 She appeared in numerous Broadway shows including William Saroyan's The Time of Your Life, William Marchant's The Desk Set (with Shirley Booth), Neil Simon's The Last of the Red Hot Lovers (with James Coco and Linda Lavin) and Terrence McNally's Bad Habits.
-She starred in McNally's Unusual Acts of Devotion at the LaJolla Playhouse in June 2009.
+Roberts starred in McNally's Unusual Acts of Devotion at the LaJolla Playhouse in June 2009.

 Honors

 In May 2005, Roberts received an honorary doctorate of fine arts from the University of South Carolina.
+She was awarded a trophy and certificate on her induction into the Bronx Walk of Fame on 24 June 2007 at the Paradise Theatre, the Grand Concourse, the Bronx, New York.
 She was awarded the Ellis Island Medal of Honor on May 7, 2011.
-She was awarded a star on the Hollywood Walk of Fame in February 2003, at 7021 Hollywood Blvd.
+Roberts was awarded a star on the Hollywood Walk of Fame in February 2003, at 7021 Hollywood Blvd.